Leonberg: Transport

 Leonberg is connected to the German motorway system (Autobahn) by the nearby A8 going from west to east (Karlsruhe to Stuttgart, Ulm, München) and eventually Salzburg in Austria and beyond), as well as the A81 going north to south (Würzburg to Stuttgart and Singen).
-The two motorways meet at the Leonberg intersection which lies to the south of the town.
+The two motorways meet at the Leonberg intersection, which lies to the south of the town.
 The nearest motorway junctions are called Leonberg-Ost (Leonberg East) and Leonberg-West (Leonberg West), the latter having been newly constructed and opened in September 2009.

 Leonberg is served by the local transport network of Stuttgart and nearby towns, including (since 1978) line S6 of the Stuttgart S-Bahn running from Weil der Stadt via Leonberg to Stuttgart city centre.
 As well as Leonberg station, there are S-Bahn stops in the districts of Höfingen and Silberberg (stop name: Rutesheim).
-A number of bus lines belonging to local and Stuttgart networks (VVS) also travel through or terminate in Leonberg.
+Several bus lines belonging to local and Stuttgart networks (VVS) also travel through or terminate in Leonberg.